rrovetto/Ontology-Development-Guidelines/Background Concepts.md

-## Preliminaries of Ontology Development: Some Conceptual and Ontological Distinctions
+## Background - Preliminaries of Ontology Development: Some Conceptual and Ontological Distinctions

 Some basic distinctions made in modeling (conceptual, ontological, semantic, linguistic, etc.), which are partially drawn from abstract and philosophical inquiry, are:

 If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

-### WHat are

 ### Semantic & Terminological Systems
 The following are some semantic systems (or resources), using the descriptions from [this presentation on Slideshare, slide 5](https://www.slideshare.net/skhan/ontology-dev?qid=8e6605c2-e7c7-4e76-b5d3-1d817b9e299b&v=&b=&from_search=4).
 CAVEAT: there are different descriptions of these systems.
 E.g., some do not consider ontologies to be controlled vocabularies.
 These semantic/terminological systems are sometimes called 'knolwedge organization systems' (however from an analytical perspective that name is problematic because it is unclear if knowledge or other things are being organized).